Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 This notebook will create example files required for submission, which you can use as a template for your own submission.

 ## Getting Help
+If you have any questions, first see if the answer to your question can be found in the [Gitbook](https://docs.spectral.finance/).

 Reach out to us on [Discord](https://discord.com/invite/Vqwhxva7Y2) if you have any questions.

 ## Resources